BY571/Coding-Challenges/Daily_Coding_Problems/Readme.md

     or: [3,2,1] -> [2,3,6]

 #### Challenge -2- find lowest missing integer 1.3.2019
+##### Task:
-##### Task: Given an array of integers, find the first missing positive integer in linear time and constant space.
+Given an array of integers, find the first missing positive integer in linear time and constant space.
 In other words, find the lowest positiv integer that does not exist in the array.
 The array can obtain duplicates and negative numbers as well.
 For example, the input [3,4,-1,1] sould give 2.
 The input [1,2,0] should give 3.
 And so on...

 #### Challenge -3- count the variations of decoding encoded messsages 2.3.2019
+##### Task:
+Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded.
+For example, the message "111" would give 3, since it could be decoded as "aaa", "ka", and "ak".